 - I had a smart mouth, no decorum, and would laugh at inappropriate times

-- And I was more into shovelling industrial-strength chocolate ice cream over nibbling at undressed lettuce
+- And, no dumb bunny, I was more into shovelling industrial-strength chocolate ice cream over nibbling undressed lettuce

 I was not cut out for princess-hood.
 Nuh-uh.
-But after I’d won a crate of Coke in an inter-school essay competition, I knew I was destined to become a published author.
+But after I’d won a crate of Coke in an inter-school essay competition, I sensed I was destined to become a published author.

 Still, the road most travelled beckoned.
 The lure of the picture-perfect Disney princess and her animated life were hard to resist.
 The pull of authorship was a way off.
 And anyway, I had some living to do first.